Keerthi-Vasan-Adhithan/TSA_EXP1/README.md

 # RESULT:
-Thus we have created the Python code for plotting the time series of given data.
+Thus the Python code for plotting the time series of the given dataset was created.